yoghurtina/mlops/reports/README.md

 > *The biggest challenges in the project was using ... tool to do ... .
 The reason for this was ...*
 >
 > Answer:

-The biggest challenge in our project was training the GPT-2 model due to its size and computational requirements, that made local training not feasible, due to hardware limitations.
+The biggest challenge in our project was training the GPT-2 model due to its size and computational requirements, which made local training infeasible because of hardware limitations.
+We overcame this by using cloud-based GPU resources on Google Cloud Platform, which provided the necessary computational power but required careful cost management to avoid exceeding our budget.

 Another significant challenge was deployment.
 Many seemingly small issues, such as environment differences between local and remote setups, caused unexpected bugs and delays.
-For instance, dependencies that worked locally would occasionally fail in the cloud environment due to version mismatches or configuration differences.
+For example, dependencies that worked locally would occasionally fail in the cloud due to version mismatches or missing configurations.
-Debugging these problems was time-consuming, as it often required analyzing logs and making incremental fixes.
+Debugging these problems was time-consuming and required analyzing logs and making incremental fixes to ensure smooth operation and robust performance.

-To solve these issues, we focused on creating consistent Docker images and ensuring that the environments were reproducible across local and remote setups.
+To address these challenges, we focused on creating consistent and reliable Docker images to package our application and its dependencies.
+This approach ensured that the environments were reproducible across local and remote setups, reducing errors caused by mismatched configurations.
+Additionally, we used structured logging, monitoring tools, and automated workflows to identify and resolve deployment issues faster.
+These solutions not only streamlined the project but also provided valuable lessons in managing complex machine learning workflows, deployments, and infrastructure effectively at scale with minimal downtime.

 ### Question 31